KNOWING WHO YOU ARE

 [NB: Myers-Briggs Type Indicator, MBTI, and the MBTI logo are trademarks or registered trademarks of the Myers-Briggs Type Indicator Trust in the United States and other countries.]

-Thomas Kilmann Conflict Mode Instrument™ (TKI):
+Thomas Kilmann Conflict Mode Instrument™ (TKI)

 The TKI helps clients identify their preferred approach to conflict, and looks at how to use different styles to cope with various types of conflict situations.
 The five conflict modes are competing, collaborating, compromising, avoiding and accommodating.
 Everyone uses all five conflict modes from time to time, but we tend to use one or two styles more often.
 The model prompts people to think about their reaction to interpersonal communication, and suggests strategies to positively affect the outcome of conflict, both in terms of relationships and results.